 I have a stamped driveway and it looks like the previous owner painted it.
 Well 5 years later it is chipping and I need to make it more attractive.
 What do I do?
 The estimates I got to resurface were very expensive.

 The best and least expensive way is going to be sandblasting the paint off completely because the paint is just going to continue to chip so you might as well get it all off and sandblasting is the best way to remove paint from concrete or brick.
 You can get quotes from three or four reputable sandblasting companies in your area.

 Or you can rent the sandblasting equipment and do it yourself but if you do that be sure to get detailed instructions so you don't damage the stamping of the concrete.
-Here's a link with some general information of how to do it yourself:

 I paid a company to fix cracks, clean, seal, and paint my driveway and carport about 12 months ago.
 The company went bankrupt, my driveway and carport are peeling in chunks.
 What in the world can I do to make it look better or whom should I contact to try to remedy this?
 I know it has to be completely scraped off or something needs to be used to fill and smooth the surface.
 I wish I had just stained it myself, but I did not know how to fill the cracks.
 Please help.

 I guess your driveway in made of concrete.
 They really can't be painted.
 They will peel as yours is doing now.
 Concrete cellars, and concrete floors inside buildings are painted with a two part epoxy paint after special preps to the concrete are made.
 You could try using a power washer to remove the rest of the paint.
 What isn't removed from power washing will wear away in time.
 One idea is to have a concrete company overlay a new concrete driveway over the old.
 Concrete companies can add a color to the new mix when it is poured.

 You could also visit a big box store and ask for their opinion.
 (05/13/2009)